DwayneCrous/Orion/README.md

 ## 📋 Commands

 ### API & Utility Commands

+- `/get-avatar user:<user>`

+  - Get the avatar of any user.

+- `/create-poll question:<string> option1:<string> option2:<string> duration:<minutes>`

+  - Create a poll with a custom question, two options, and a voting duration (in minutes).
+Users vote by reacting with 🟩 or 🟦.
+The bot announces the result when the poll ends.

 - `/todays-overview`
   - Get a daily overview with weather and top 3 news headlines for South Africa.